cosmos/awesome-cosmos/README.md

 * [REStake](https://restake.app) - Auto-compounder app for Cosmos blockchains using Authz ([source](https://github.com/eco-stake/restake)).
 * [Yieldmos](https://yieldmos.com) - Staking and LP rewards auto-compounder using Authz.

+### Faucets

+* [Cosmos Discord Faucet](https://github.com/0x4139/cosmos-discord-faucet) - A discord faucet for cosmos sdk based projects that is fully configurable for any chain.

 ## Ecosystem

 The most up-to-date list of projects built using Cosmos SDK can be found on the [Cosmos Directory](https://cosmos.directory).